-• Check the website (often)!
-I will try to keep the website as up-to-date as possible.

-- Class attendance, promptness, participation, and adequate preparation for each class are expected.
-If you are absent, it is your responsibility to find out what you missed (e.g. handouts, announcements, assignments, new material, etc.) - Late assignments: Late assignments will not be accepted. - Make-up quizzes and exams will not be given without a valid excuse, such as illness.
-If you are unable to attend a scheduled examination due to valid reasons, please inform myself, or the department office in Tyler Hall, prior to the exam time.
-Under such circumstances, you are not to discuss the exam with any other class member until after a make-up exam has been completed. - All work is to be the result of your own individual efforts unless explicitly stated otherwise.
+- Check the website (often)!
+I will try to keep the website as up-to-date as possible. - Class attendance, promptness, participation, and adequate preparation for each class are expected.
+If you are absent, it is your responsibility to find out what you missed (e.g. handouts, announcements, assignments, new material, etc.) - All work is to be the result of your own individual efforts unless explicitly stated otherwise.
 Plagiarism, unauthorized cooperation or any form of cheating will be brought to the attention of the Dean for disciplinary action.
 See the appropriate sections (8.27) of the University Manual. - Software piracy will be dealt with exactly like stealing of university or departmental property.
 Any abuse of computer or software equipment will be subject to disciplinary action.